 Removal and transformation of pharmaceuticals in WWTPs and constructed wetlands were extensively investigated in this study.
 Pharmaceuticals were effectively removed by different WWTP processes and wetlands.
 From this study, the additional operation of wastewater management wetlands was encouraged to prevent direct discharge of micropollutants into surface waters.
-And additionally, pharmaceutical metabolites were found to be more stable than the parent compounds during WWTP processes due to the lower log D value of metabolites than in parent compounds.
-Different transformation patterns of pharmaceuticals were also observed, especially in transformation of ibuprofen.
-Furthermore, 1-hydroxy ibuprofen was dominantly formed during biological treatment in WWTP, indicating preferential biotransformation of ibuprofen.
-Lastly, the electron density of carbamazepine was examined to elucidate the transformation pathway.
+And additionally, pharmaceutical metabolites were found to be more stable than the parent compounds during WWTP processes due to the lower log D value of metabolites than parent compounds.
+Different transformation pattern of pharmaceuticals was also observed, especially in transformation of ibuprofen.
+1-hydroxyibuprofen was dominantly formed during biological treatment in WWTP, indicating preferential biotransformation of ibuprofen.
+At last, electron density of carbamazepine was examined to elucidate the transformation pathway.
 The electron rich $C_1 = C_2$ bond in olefin structure of carbamazepine was revealed as an initial transformation position.